 The reviewed Canon EF 28mm f/2.8 IS USM Lens was purchased retail.

-Like the 24mm f/2.8 IS lens, with a moderately high price tag, the Canon EF 28mm f/2.8 IS USM Lens may be overlooked by some of those who could be well-served by it.
-I of course would appreciate a lower price, but I'm satisfied with the value this lens provides.
+Like the 24mm f/2.8 IS lens, introduced with a moderately high price tag, the Canon EF 28mm f/2.8 IS USM Lens may be overlooked by some of those who could be well-served by it.
+I of course appreciate a lower prices (and this lens has seen some nice price drops), but I'm satisfied with the value this lens provided at the intro price.
 You get fast and accurate AF, very good image quality and image stabilization in a package that is sized and weighted to go everywhere with you.